TODAY Function

 Challenge #3

-In cell F3, calculate the number of days remaining until the date in B3.
+In cell B3, calculate the days remaining until the due date in C1.

 Example 4 - Measure Completed Years